Read the latest and greatest from our team

 While many people going through withdrawal will stop experiencing the withdrawal symptoms within two weeks, some experience post-acute withdrawal syndrome (PAWS).
 This can last for weeks or months after the standard withdrawal symptoms cease.

 During this time, the individual may continue to suffer from select withdrawal symptoms that may be incredibly difficult to endure.
-Those who are experiencing PAWS should be checked in to an inpatient drug rehab center in order to have medical supervision.
-It’s common for individuals, seeking to end the painful withdrawal symptoms, to relapse during this time.
+Those who are experiencing PAWS should be checked into an inpatient drug rehab center for medical supervision.
+It’s common for individuals seeking to end the painful withdrawal symptoms to relapse during this time.

 Symptoms of Vicodin Overdose

 It’s important to be aware of the symptoms of overdose in case you or someone you know might be experiencing them.
-In many cases, medical professionals will provide at-risk users with Naloxone, a rescue medication that can counteract the effects of an overdose before they become lethal.
+In many cases, medical professionals will provide at-risk users with Naloxone, a rescue medication that can counteract the effects of an overdose before it becomes lethal.
 However, most people who are experiencing overdose symptoms are unable to treat themselves.

 Some common symptoms associated with Vicodin overdose include: